Noah-Jaffe/Transcriber/README.md

 - internet (for model download, on the first time you use it)
 - if on MacOS/Linux, install ffmpeg to be made available by the command line
     - MacOS: `brew install ffmpeg`
+- Python tkinter needs to be installed
+    - Windows: use the default Python installer and select the tk option
+    - MacOS: `brew install python-tk`

 ---